agbizbuz/tech-notes/julia_lang/notes.md

 - Structs
   - Immutable by default
   - Custom constructor with new Keyword
-- Multiple Dispatch => functions with same name (called methods of a function) but different arguments
-- Function Broadcast => Apply function to each member of a collection (like for each)
-- To type a unicode character or emoji start with a '\' and name
-  - e.g. \omega => omega symbol
-- Variable names can't start with a number
+- Accessing elements by columns of a Matrix is faster than accessing by rows as Matrix is stored as array in memory
+## Functions
 - function arguments can be
   - default
   - positional
   - keyword => after ';'
-- In Pluto.jl, get live documentation when a word is highlighted
+- Function Broadcast => Apply function to each member of a collection (like for each)
+- Multiple Dispatch => functions with same name (called methods of a function) but different arguments
 - Info functions
   - methodswith
   - typeof